freon4dsl/Freon4dsl/notes/for-documentation-v2/Styling-in-v2.md

 # Styling the Flowbite Webapp

-The styles used in the Flowbite webapp are, although they are Tailwind based, provide as plain css in the file 'lib-styles.css'.
+The styles used in the Flowbite webapp are, although they are provided as a Tailwind based css in the file 'lib-styles.css'.
 It can be found in (location).
 This file must also be included in the main css.

 It is not minified, so human-readable, and styles can be changed at will.
 For a smaller css to be used in your project minify the resulting main.css.

+The theme colors can be overridden.
+For this purpose the file './styles/theme-colors-override.css' is provided.
+As is, it holds the precise definitions that are used as default in core-svelte and weblib-flowbite, but when changed the default values will be overridden.
+Make sure to add this file after all other imports in the main css file.

+The main css file is './styles/webapp-styles.css'.